account931/account931-Laravel_2024_migration/README.md

  <p>b.) register policy in AuthServiceProvider </p>
  <p>c.)use in  Controller => $this->authorize('view', Owner::class); //must have, Policy check (403 if fails) </p>
  <p>d.)
 Spatie can be used both for http(sessions) and Api(token) requests (Api permission must be created with {'guard_name' => 'api'})  (No need for  additional set-up, like in "Laravel_Vue_Blog_V6_Passport" </p>

+##Github workflow action CI/CD
+For example run tests on github on every commit push, see  => .github/workflow/ci.yml

 ## Spatie Laravel permission GUI
 => https://github.com/LaravelDaily/laravel-permission-editor